awsdocs/aws-robomaker-developer-guide/doc_source/gs-navreco.md

 ## View Recognized People<a name="gs-navreco-recognized"></a>

-Use the terminal and rostopic to view recognized people as the robot explores the virtual environment\.
+Use the terminal and rostopic to view people as the robot explores the virtual space\.

 **To view the logs**